 A useful alternative to sporadic and infrequent invoicing based on delivering milestones is to agree on a regular payment plan between the client and supplier or contractor.
 A regular monthly payment plan can benefit both parties, as regular payments are more predictable and easier managed.

-Reduced working capital impacts on projects, programs, strategic planning, and strategic realization.
-A high level of working capital, however, is a strong indicator of a focused and well-managed company which can proactively drive change support, continuous improvement, and foster innovation.
+Reduced working capital impacts on projects programmes, strategic planning and strategic realisation.
+A high level of working capital, however, is a strong indicator of a focused and well managed company which can proactively drive change support, continuous improvement and foster innovation.

 Find out more

 Our solution streamlines your working capital management, which will significantly improve your margins.